Alice2212/Fundae/README.md

 ### FundAe
-FundAe is a crowdfunding dapp built on the aeternity platforms that connects project to potential investors
+FundAe is a crowdfunding dapp built on the aeternity platforms that connects project to potential investors for funding